Vvinz20/Planets/README.md

 # setting up local

-Open the project in IDE
+Open the project in IDE.
-Open Terminal-> cd star-wars
+Open Terminal-> cd star-wars.
 Run 'npm i' to install all dependencies.

 # StarWars